Move Welcome to Omarchy

 Welcome to Omarchy!

 Omarchy is an omakase distribution based on Arch Linux and the tiling window manager Hyprland.
-It ships with just about everything a modern software developer needs to be productive immediately.
-That's everything from Neovim (btw) to Spotify, Chromium to Typora, and Alacritty to LibreOffice.
+It ships with everything a modern software developer needs to be productive immediately from Neovim (btw) to Spotify, Chromium to Typora, and Ghostty to LibreOffice.
 Hell, even Zoom is there!

 It's true that developing an eye for the beauty of a TUI-heavy, theme-delighted, tiling-window-managed system like Omarchy can be an acquired taste.
-But that's why you're here, isn
+But that's why yo

 Welcome to Omarchy